 There are some ways that you can get a better night’s sleep if you suffer from anxiety.
 These include:

-- Make sure to focus your mind and your breath to calm yourself down.
+- Practice meditation for anxiety, Make sure to focus your mind and your breath to calm yourself down.
 Visualize a serene environment as you practice.

 - Regular exercise benefits your mental and physical health by releasing endorphins.